danielkunin/Regularized-Linear-Autoencoders/erratum.md

 # Erratum and Clarification

+- In Section 1, we write "While the paper made no mention of it, we realized by looking at the code that training was done with the common practice of L2-regularization".
+While we did realize this by looking at the code, in fact Plaut does mention in Section IV that he found "weight decay regularization" to be beneficial.
+Our work proves that it is necessary.

 - In Footnote 1, we write "The principal directions of X are the eigenvectors of the covariance of X." To clarify, we mean the m x m covariance matrix between the rows of X.